 People who can speak German in New Zealand

-By region, 2018 Census, % of people within region
+By territorial authority, 2018 Census, % of people within each area

 % of people